Special thanks to Terry Owen for contributing this article on internal audit KPI metrics.

 Our ideal state

 As Peter Druker said, “You can’t manage what you can’t measure.”
-So we added collecting internal audit KPI metrics to each audit.
-Our ideal state was as follows:
+So, we added collecting internal audit KPI metrics to each audit.
+Our ideal state:

-From our quest to find the ideal state, we developed a virtuous cycle that addressed most of our pain-points, while eliminating redundancies.
-We discovered that there was a lot of wasted effort in our processes.
+From our quest to find the ideal state, we developed a virtuous cycle addressing most of our pain-points, while eliminating redundancies.
+We discovered a lot of wasted effort in our processes.

-In other words, you need reliable and relevant internal audit KPI metrics and a system in place to track them if you want to be an effective audit shop.
+In other words, an effective audit shop needs reliable and relevant internal audit KPI metrics and a system in place to track them.

 We needed IT support and leading indicators

-With the support of IT professionals, we developed a web-based solution where we could track each audit near-real-time.
-At the conclusion of each audit, the auditor would calculate a new risk score and populate that information into the tool.
+With the support of IT professionals, we developed a web-based solution to track each audit near-real-time.
+At the conclusion of each audit, the auditor calculated a new risk score and populated that information into the tool.

-As we learned more, we were able to begin relying more on leading indicators of risk rather than lagging indicators.
+The more we learned, the more we relied on leading indicators of risk rather than lagging indicators.

 Internal audit KPI metrics allowed management to reduce waste

-All of this captured information was utilized by the team leaders when they created subsequent annual audit plans, which cut planning time by more than 25% in the first year.
-Also, management could clearly see why a particular audit was included in the plan based upon hard data, rather than by whim.
+Team leaders used all this captured information when they created subsequent annual audit plans.
+As a result, they cut planning time over 25% in the first year.
+Management clearly saw why a particular audit was included in the plan based upon hard data, rather than by whim.

-We collected hours data for each phase of each audit.
-Additionally, hours for training, meetings and non-audit functions were captured to give us a staff-utilization rate and a clearer picture of where we were spending our time.
+We collected hours of data for each phase of each audit.
+Additionally, hours for training, meetings, and non-audit functions were captured to give us a staff-utilization rate, plus a clearer picture of where we spent our time.

-When management and staff reviewed this information, they could clearly see where time and effort were being wasted.
+When management and staff reviewed this information, they clearly saw where time and effort were wasted.

-Each audit project was given a numerical complexity score where the higher the number, the more complex the audit was likely to be.
-We then developed a range of reasonable hours values for each phase of an audit based upon the complexity of a given audit.
+Each audit project was given a numerical complexity score.
+The higher the number, the more complex the audit was likely to be.
+Then, we developed a range of reasonable hours values for each phase of an audit based upon the complexity of a given audit.

 The total hours for each phase were used to assign audits and budget total hours for each staff member.
-Negotiated completion dates for each audit were tracked in the tool to aid staff and management in scheduling and managing the project.
+The tool tracked negotiated completion dates for each audit to aid staff and management to schedule and manage the project.

 The results were worth the effort

-Now, everyone could quickly see how each audit was progressing and what phase of the audit it was in!
-As a result, over-scheduling and under-scheduling of auditors’ assignments was cut in half over a two-year period and continued to improve as we collected more data.
+Now, everyone quickly saw how each audit progressed and what phase of the audit it was in!
+As a result, over-scheduling and under-scheduling of auditors’ assignments was cut in half over a two-year period.
+Improvement continued as we collected more data.

-Obviously, we weren’t able to solve every problem that we identified; however, we did find solutions for those that would give us the most bang for the buck.
+Obviously, we didn’t solve every problem identified; however, we found solutions for those to give us the most bang for the buck.

 It became easier to track each audit project and where it was at in the process.
-The days of an audit falling through the cracks were in the past because each staff member had a dashboard that listed all audits that were assigned to them.
+The days of an audit falling through the cracks were in the past because each staff member had a dashboard listing all audits assigned to them.

 The fruit of our labor was dramatic.
-Developing and refining these internal audit KPI metrics made our audit shop rock in just one operating cycle, and by the end of year two, we had refined our processes even more.
+Developing and refining these internal audit KPI metrics made our audit shop rock in just one operating cycle.
+By the end of year two, we refined our processes even more.

 We also provided training to staff members on project management techniques and other skills to make them more effective team members.
 These critical skills not only helped them be better auditors, it made them better business professionals.

-The result was that we were finally able to manage our audit projects, instead of the audit projects managing us.
+The result was to finally manage our audit projects, instead of the audit projects managing us.

 Retention of staff improved and everyone felt a sense of pride and ownership for what they had achieved.